Tuesday, 19 November 2019

 The swirly bit on these lovelies takes a teensy bit more work than a standard freezer cookie but hey, it's for Christmas!

 The dough itself is easy; older kids could handle it with ease.
-They'll love forming the dough into a spiral and, when cooked, rolling the biscuits in icing and sparkly coloured bits.
+Everyone else will love forming the dough into a spiral and, when cooked, rolling the biscuits in icing and sparkly coloured bits.

 The blog is not a fan of artificial food colouring but Waitrose sells several basic colours without 'E' numbers.
 However, the colour is not intense; 67's dough needed a good 2 teaspoons of Waitrose red colouring before it took on a pink hue; even then the finished product didn't show pink at all...